• Skip to primary navigation

 • Tips

-You are here: Home / Appetizers / Seared Beef Tenderloin Crostini Appetizer
+You are here: Home / Appetizers / Seared Beef Tenderloin Crostini with Horseradish Cream

 • Facebook

-Beef Tenderloin Crostini for an over-the-top appetizer which is perfect for the big game.
+Beef Tenderloin Crostini for an over-the-top appetizer that is perfect for the big game.
 You can treat your family and friends to a big-time flavor bomb.
-These individual filet mignon appetizers are sure to be a hit.
+These individual Filet Mignon appetizers are sure to be a hit.

 This recipe post may contain affiliate links.
 Please see our privacy policy for details.

-This is medium-rare, spice-crusted filet mignon, cut into slabs placed on a toasted baguette with creamy horseradish sauce and bleu cheese crumbles.
+This is medium-rare, spice-crusted filet mignon, cut into slabs and placed on a toasted baguette with creamy horseradish Sauce and Blue Cheese crumbles.

 And this is a real guy type of appetizer, so serve it in the oven tray that the baguette is toasted in.

-We’re not looking for fancy here, just a dang good beef tenderloin appetizer.
+We’re not looking for fancy here, just a very good beef tenderloin Steak appetizer.

-It’s something you can make in the first half and serve during the halftime show.
+It’s something you can make in the first half of the game and serve during the halftime show.

 Beef tenderloin on a plate.